Skip to main content

 For self-hosted clusters, you have the freedom to select GCP and AWS compute nodes that best suit your needs.

-In the managed Kubernetes space, the Astro Platform exclusively supports EKS clusters, which come pre-configured with Karpenter.
-However, you can always tailor this configuration to meet your specific requirements.
+In the managed Kubernetes space, the Astro Platform supports EKS, GKE, and AKS clusters, which come pre-configured with best practices.
+You can always tailor this configuration to meet your specific requirements.

 Some of the key benefits of the Astro Platform include: